aosabook/500lines/functionalDB/chapter.md

 Since we are building a functional database, we will be using a functional programming language called Clojure.

-There are several qualities of Clojure that make it a good implementation language for a functional database, such as out-of-the-box immutability, higher order functions, and metaprogramming facilities.
-Ultimately, the reason Clojure was chosen is its emphasis on clean, rigorous design which few programming languages possess.
+Clojure has several qualities that make it a good implementation language for a functional database, such as out-of-the-box immutability, higher order functions, and metaprogramming facilities.
+But ultimately, the reason Clojure was chosen was its emphasis on clean, rigorous design, which few programming languages possess.

 ## Laying the Foundation